I should’ve listened to my mother about visiting the train tracks alone at night.

 Not even graffiti or trash or even strange noises.
 There was a faint smell of a wood fire burning but no smoke or flames.
 After about an hour of walking alone, I made my way back to my car when the rusty metal railings I was on lit up in bright purple.

 I jumped off to the other set of tracks when a giant shimmering disc made of a fiery violet light sparked to life over the tracks down where the purple glow stopped.
-Engulfed in bright neon purple-pink flames, a train with the face of a human skull burst out from the disc, passing me faster than a race car, into another purple disc down the way.
+Engulfed in bright neon purple-pink flames, a train with the face of a human skull burst out from the disc, passing me faster than a race car into another purple disc down the way.
 Despite the train’s size, the train itself was relatively quiet.
-The only noise it made was from it slicing through the air.
+The only noise the train made was from the slicing of the air.

 Before I could process what happened, the track that I moved to lit up purple.
-Recognizing it as a warning, I leaped completely off the tracks as the train sped out from a disc to another disc.
+Recognizing the sign as a warning, I leaped completely off the tracks as the train sped out from a disc to another disc.

-With my car in sight, I ran toward it.
-A red disc of light appeared on the ground beneath it.
-The train erupted from it, sending my car flying as the train drove into the sky through another disc.
+With my car in sight, I ran.
+A red disc of light appeared on the ground beneath my vehicle.
+The train erupted from the portal, sending my car flying as the train drove into the sky through another disc.
 My car landed upside down.

 “Fuck!”
 I screamed.
 “Fuck, fuck, fuck.”

-A fiery disc appeared not far from where the car landed, and the train leaped out of it, like one of those monstrous worms in a sci-fi movie.
+A fiery disc appeared not far from where the car landed, and the train leaped out of the portal, like one of those monstrous worms in a sci-fi movie.
 Spheres of purple lights filled the skull’s eye sockets with rage as blue-white flames seeped out of its mouth.
 I rolled to the side – the train narrowly missed me.
 I got back up and continued running.
 I repeatedly looked over my shoulder, watching for the portal to appear.
 Then I looked at my arms and noticed a purple glow.
-That’s when I looked up and realized it had opened above me.
+That’s when I looked up and realized a gateway had opened above me.